abalki001/mariadb-operator/README.md

 ```
 This CR will start prometheus/mysqld_exporter pod and service.
+Note: The database host and port should be correct for metrics to work.

 ## Setup Instructions
 MariaDB Database uses external location on host to store all DB files.
 This location is default set to "/mnt/data" in CR file.